Skip to content

 • member-bob

-5. Adjust permissions, limits, or routing strategies based on your findings.
+5. Adjust permissions, limits, or routing policies based on observed usage.

 Needs:

-• Multiple internal tools: coding assistants, chatbots, knowledge bases, automation scripts, etc.;
+• Multiple internal tools are used at the same time: coding assistants, chatbots, internal knowledge bases, and automation scripts.

-• Unified billing, auditable usage logs, and reliable support.
+• Unified billing, auditable usage statistics, and reliable after-sales support.

 Recommended approach:

-1. Contact the tokenfor.me sales team to discuss enterprise-grade plans (see Usage & Billing and Support).
+1. Contact the Site URL team to discuss top-up and settlement plans suitable for enterprise usage (see “Top-up & Rate” and “Support” chapters).

-• Create keys for different lines of business or systems;
+• Creates API keys for different business lines or systems.

-• Configure higher-stability routes and specific model strategies for mission-critical workloads.
+• Configures higher-stability groups and specific routing strategies for critical workloads.

-4. Regularly export usage and billing data for integration with your internal finance systems.
+4. Regularly export usage and billing information and integrate with cost-center or finance systems.

 Needs: